CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Introduction

 Parallel FFT on multidimensional data can be performed as a sequence of one-dimensional transforms along each dimension.
-This demands data distribution, that involves lot of communication across the processors and hence, prevents the efficient usage of large number of processors for a given data size.
+This demands data distribution, that involves a lot of communication across the processors and hence, prevents the efficient usage of large number of processors for a given data size.
 The efficiently scaled implementation of parallel 3D FFT on new generation HPC hardware is one of the grand challenges in scientific computing.
-Since last two decades lots of efforts have been made to resolve this issue using different strategies.
+In the last two decades lots of efforts have been made to resolve this issue using different strategies.
 Therefore, many parallel open source FFT libraries exist and have been efficiently used in academia and industry as well.
-FFTW (Fastest Fourier Transform from West)\cite{Frigo2005}, PFFT (Parallel FFT) \cite{Pippig2013}, P3DFFT (Parallel Three-Dimensional Fast Fourier Transforms)\cite{Pekurovasky2012} and 2DECOMP\&FFT \cite{Sylvain2010} are few such libraries.
+FFTW (Fastest Fourier Transform from West)\cite{Frigo2005} is the most widely used library in MD simulation packages, although PFFT (Parallel FFT) \cite{Pippig2013}, P3DFFT (Parallel Three-Dimensional Fast Fourier Transforms) \cite{Pekurovasky2012} and 2DECOMP\&FFT \cite{Sylvain2010} are few such libraries.
 Most of the conventional parallel 3D FFT libraries are based on 1D or slab decomposition method, which limits scaling only up to the largest dimension of multidimensional data.
 While using pencil or 2D decomposition, scalability of 3D FFT has been improved in libraries like P3DFFT and 2DECOMP\&FFT.
 All of these libraries use MPI for message passing on a distributed cluster for parallel FFT calculations.

 On the other hand, hardware reconfiguration techniques and accelerators have also been used to obtain performance of 3D FFT \cite{Nidhi2013},\cite{Sheng2014},\cite{Keskin2017}.
 Similarly, 3D parallel FFT libraries like AccFFT have been developed to achieve scalability and performance on both CPU and GPU architectures \cite{Gholamia2016}.
-Recently, to improve the scalability of 3D parallel FFT, use of non-blocking MPI call has been reported\cite{Hollingsworth2014}.
-Also combination of OpenMP and MPI has been used on HPC to speed up 3D FFT parallel calculations \cite{Nikl2014}.
+In recent past some efforts to use combination of OpenMP and MPI have been reported to speed up 3D FFT parallel calculations on manycore/multicore hardware \cite{Nikl2014}, \cite{Takahashi2006}, \cite{Song2014}, \cite{Doi2010}.
+Although there has been a lot of research to implement 3D FFT for CPU and GPU hybrid architecture, performance of 3D FFT implementation on pure CPU clusters needs to be addressed.